 - branch policy

-- all matters pertaining to conditions of service.
+- all matters related to conditions of service.

 Finance and General Purposes committee

-A sub-committee that oversees the branch’s spending and resources and feeds ideas and motions into the branch committee.
+A sub-committee consisting of elected reps that oversees the branch’s spending and resources and feeds ideas and motions into the branch committee.

 Constituted in February 2019 with the F&GP committee motion, which details the remit of the committee.

 - Graeme Smith, Vice Convener

 - Andy Roberts, Health and Safety Convener

 - Angela Robinson, FM